matwerber1/aws-elasticsearch-ultrawarm-cdk-demo/README.md

 1. **VPC** a new VPC with a CIDR of 10.5.0.0/16 with two private and public subnets, one NAT Gateway, and an S3 VPC Endpoint.

-1. **Elasticsearch cluster** - a new Elasticsearch cluster with three t3.small master nodes, one m5.large data node, and two ultrawarm.medium nodes (See Note 1).
+1. **Elasticsearch cluster** - a new Elasticsearch cluster with three t3.medium master nodes, two m5.large data nodes, and two ultrawarm.medium nodes (See Note 1).
 The one data node has a 50 GB storage volume.

 1. **CloudTrail** - configures a new trail to send all regional and global management event logs to a CloudWatch Logs group